-6. Exhibits: While you may choose to submit one or more exhibits along with your complaint, you must set forth your complete claims in the body of your complaint and may not incorporate the exhibits by reference as a means of setting forth your claims.
+- 6. Exhibits: While you may choose to submit one or more exhibits along with your complaint, you must set forth your complete claims in the body of your complaint and may not incorporate the exhibits by reference as a means of setting forth your claims.
 You do not need to submit as exhibits all papers that might be relevant to your complaint and/or used at trial.
 If you do choose to submit exhibits you must reference those exhibits, by page number, in the body of your complaint.
-Also, you should only submit copies of documents rather than originals, because the Court will not return your exhibits to you.

-7. Privacy Protection: Local Rule 8.1 requires litigants to redact (omit or obscure) certain information from their pleadings and from any exhibits attached to pleadings.
-Information that must be redacted includes: social security numbers, names of minor children, dates of birth, financial account information and home addresses.
+Also, you should only submit copies of documents rather than originals, because the Court will not return your exhibits to you. - 7.
+Privacy Protection: Local Rule 5.2 requires litigants to redact (omit or obscure) certain information from their pleadings and from any exhibits attached to pleadings.
+Information that must be redacted includes: social security numbers and taxpayer identification numbers, names of minor children, dates of birth, financial account numbers, home addresses, and names of sexual assault victims.
+Exception: Paragraph 11.2(e) of General Order 22 requires pro se litigants to include their complete mailing address on all documents filed with the Court, and pursuant to Local Rule 10.1(c)(2) their address shall also publicly appear on the face of the docket.